jonathanjackson-1/insurance_churn_analysis/README.md

 - Little to no differences were shown in summary statistics between the two groups.
 - The only difference of note was found in the % married, with 62.82% married in the Non-Churn group as opposed to 41.83% among churned customers.
-- Maybe more research can be done to determine whether marraige factors contribute to churn in any adjancent ways?
+- Maybe more research can be done to determine whether marraige factors contribute to churn in any adjacent ways?
-- Understanding demographic drivers of lifetine customers represents a key insight for customer prospecting.
+- Understanding demographic drivers of lifetime customers represents a key insight for customer prospecting.

 #### Correlations Between Policy Cost and Churn